 Art Bar 39 is an amazing place to bring your friends and have a great time.

 Enjoy your drink and paint on a canvas along with your loved ones.

-They accommodate patrons of all skill levels and provide you with all the materials required including canvas and paint.
+They accommodate patrons of all skill levels and provide you with all the materials required, including canvas and paint.

 Additionally, this place also offers children’s art classes and glass painting sessions.

-Watch a show at Andria Theatre
+Watch a Show at Andria Theatre

 It presents 5 shows annually that feature regional artists and talent.
 It also hosts musical concerts and other events.

-Additionally, Quad Squad Improv comedy team performs six shows on this stage each year.
+Additionally, the Quad Squad Improv comedy team performs six shows on this stage each year.

 It is an art festival that takes place for two days in July and attracts 20,000-30,000 art aficionados every year.